John Penry

-John Penry (1563 – 29 May 1593), who was executed for high treason during the reign of Queen Elizabeth I, is Wales' most famous Protestant Separatist martyr.
+John Penry (1563 – 29 May 1593) was executed for high treason during the reign of Queen Elizabeth I. He is Wales' most famous Protestant Separatist martyr.

 Early life

-He was born in Brecknockshire, Wales; Cefn Brith, a farm near Llangammarch, is traditionally recognised as his birthplace.
+Penry was born in Brecknockshire, Wales; Cefn Brith, a farm near Llangammarch, is traditionally recognised as his birthplace.
 His parents were Meredydd (Meredith) Penry and Eleanor (nee Godley).
 He matriculated at Peterhouse, Cambridge, in December 1580, being then probably a Roman Catholic, but soon became a Protestant, with strong Puritan tendencies.
 Having graduated B.A., he moved to St Alban Hall, Oxford, and gained his M.A. in July 1586.
-He did not seek ordination, but was licensed as University Preacher.
+He did not seek ordination, but was licensed as university preacher.

-Career as a preacher and pamphleteer
+Career

 There is not much evidence for his preaching tours in Wales; they could only have been made during a few months of 1586 or the autumn of 1587.
-In 1562 an act of parliament had made provision for translating the Bible into Welsh, and the New Testament was issued in 1567; but the number printed would barely supply a copy for each parish church.
-Indignant at this failure, Penry published, early in 1587, The Æquity of an Humble Supplication "in the behalf of the country of Wales, that some order may be taken for the preaching of the Gospel among those people".
-Archbishop Whitgift, angry at the implied criticism, had him brought before the High Commission and imprisoned for about a month.
+In 1562 an act of Parliament had made provision for translating the Bible into Welsh, and the New Testament was issued in 1567; but the number printed would barely supply a copy for each parish church.
+Indignant at this failure, Penry published early in 1587 The Æquity of an Humble Supplication "in the behalf of the country of Wales, that some order may be taken for the preaching of the Gospel among those people".
+Archbishop John Whitgift, angry at the implied criticism, had him brought before the High Commission and imprisoned for about a month.

-On his release Penry married a lady of Northampton, and lived there for some years.
+On his release Penry married a lady of Northampton and lived there for some years.
 With the assistance of Sir Richard Knightley, he set up a printing press, which for nearly a year from Michaelmas 1588 was in active operation.
 It was successively located at East Moulsey (Surrey), Fawsley (Northamptonshire), Coventry and other places in Warwickshire, and finally at Manchester, where it was seized in August 1589.
 On it were printed Penry's Exhortation to the governours and people of Wales, and View of... such publike wants and disorders as are in the service of God... in Wales; as well as the celebrated Martin Marprelate tracts.

 In January 1590, his house at Northampton was searched and his papers seized, but he succeeded in escaping to Scotland.
 There he published several tracts, as well as a translation of a learned theological work known as Theses Genevenses.